iam4x/bobarr/README.md

 ## Development

-You can run bobarr API and Web UI in dev watch mode and display logs with:
+Clone the repository and then you can run bobarr API and Web UI in dev watch mode and display logs with:

-* With npm
 * `$ yarn dev`
-* Without npm
-  * `$ docker-compose up -f docker-compose.yml -f docker-compose.dev.yml up --force-recreate -d`
-  * `$ docker-compose logs --tail 20 -f api web`